Psalm 3

-Psalm 3 is the third psalm of the Book of Psalms, beginning in English in the King James Version: "Lord, how are they increased that trouble me!".
+Psalm 3 is the third psalm of the Book of Psalms, beginning in English in the King James Version: "Lord, how are they increased that trouble me!"
+The Book of Psalms is part of the Ketuvim (Writings)—the third section of the Hebrew Bible—and a book of the Christian Old Testament.
 In Latin, it is known as "Domine quid multiplicati sunt".
 The psalm is a personal thanksgiving to God, who answered the prayer of an afflicted soul.
 It is attributed to David and relates in particular to the time when he fled from his son Absalom.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has often been set to music, including works in Latin by Marc-Antoine Charpentier, Michel-Richard Delalande and Henry Purcell.

 Context

-Psalm 3 is the first psalm with a title in the original and it concerns a specific time of crisis in David's life.
-David fled Absalom because of a series of events that followed from David being under discipline for his own sins regarding Bathsheba and Uriah the Hittite (2 Samuel, chapter 11).
+Psalm 3 is the first psalm with a title in the original, and it concerns a specific time of crisis in David's life.
+David fled Absalom because of a series of events that followed after David was put under discipline for his own sins regarding Bathsheba and Uriah the Hittite.
 In that light, the prayer is a model for looking to God for help even in the midst of God's chastisement.
 Even so, David prays, "Thy blessing is upon Thy people".

-An evening and a morning are seen (verse 5) as David lays down to sleep and wakes up protected and sustained by providence.
+An evening and a morning are seen (verse 5) as David lies down to sleep and wakes up protected and sustained by providence.
 Absalom's advisor Ahitophel is personified as the mouth who David asks God to "break the teeth of", and in the account, Ahitophel's counsel is frustrated and Ahitophel faces his demise.
 David fleeing his son at the start of Psalm 3 is in direct contrast with taking refuge in "the Son" at the end of Psalm 2.

 This is also the first psalm which has the word or instruction selah, which appears after verses 2, 4 and 8.
 The final selah possibly indicates that Psalm 3 and Psalm 4 are tied together somehow.

 David spent more years fleeing Saul as a young man than he spent fleeing his son Absalom.
-David wrote many psalms that we find later in the book of psalms regarding situations where he was being pursued by Saul.
+David wrote many psalms later in the book of Psalms that address situations in which Saul was pursuing him.
 But here is one of the opening songs in the Book of Psalms, and it is about the painful experience of fleeing from his own son.

 Text

-The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint, the Latin text in the Vulgate and the English translation from the King James Version.
+The following table shows the Hebrew text of the Psalm with vowels and cantillation marks, alongside the English translation from the King James Version, the Latin text in the Vulgate and the Koine Greek text in the Septuagint.
 Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.